RDM4CAU/ufg-summerschool/sDB/sDB.md

 - Workshop

-# Introduction: Vision
+## Introduction: Vision

 > **Task**: Provide research data according to the FAIR principles and to the reproducible research philosophy in a manageable way considering the practical conditions.

 - Challenge 1: Maintaining databases is very time consuming

     - Solution 1: Simple and permanent solutions (text based system, minimal software requirements, suitable for long term storage, git for versioning and gitlab for multiuser)

 - Challenge 2: Project resources tend to drain after some data are produced and there is no time for proper data publication

     - Solution 2: Efficient template based workflow

 - Challenge 3: Complicated databases prevent its practical use

     - Solution 3: shifting structural complexity to content complexity, differentiation of core data and additional data, de-normalisation, few tables and columns

 - Challenge 4: Rigid structures are not compatible with the heterogenity of research approaches.

     - Solution 4: Flexible structures (ontologies and terminologies are data and not fixed, key-value, translation)

 - Challenge 5: The concept of dynamic databases is not consistent with the concept of reproducible research

     - Solution 5: Publication of file based database snapshots that are used for certain purposes and are products of their own rights

 - Challenge 6: Communities tend to use specific repositories

     - Solution 6: Submit to different data repositories and connect the items (e.g. one doi)

 - Challenge 7: Binary attributes do not map reality.

     - Solution 7: Probabilities or membership values attached

 - Challenge 8: Documentation can be lost

     - Documentation as complementary text based file side by side with the data

-# Introduction: Reality
+## Introduction: Reality

-- lots of old data
+- Lots of old data

     - analogue

     - pdf

     - xls

     - mdb

     - postgresql

     - sqlite

-- active data: project folders with .csv
+- Active data: project folders with .csv

-- supportive material: R-packages and Gitlab repositories for specific purposes
+- Supportive material: R-packages and Gitlab repositories for specific purposes

     - ArchChron (methods for handling chronological data on Gitlab)

     - dataArch (archaeological data in R-Package ON Gitlab)

     - chronsys (collection of chronological systems on Gitlab)

-- target repositories
+- Target repositories

     - Gitlab

     - Zenodo

     - ArkeoGIS

     - opendata@uni-kiel

     - JMA data exchange platform

     - Landman (CRC 1266)

-# Data types and structures  {background-color="#9DB2CB"}
+# Data types and structures

 - Numbers
 - Text